Dry Skin/ Damaged skin barrier

 Harsh Skincare Products: Overuse of exfoliants, strong cleansers, or alcohol-based products can damage the skin barrier.

-Aging: As we age, our skin’s natural ability to shed dead cells slows down, leading to dullness and rough texture.
+Aging: As we age, our skin’s ability to shed dead cells slows down.
+This can lead to dullness and a rough texture.

 Dehydration: Not drinking enough water or using insufficient moisturizers can cause the skin to become dry and flaky.